The False Claims Act: Everything You Need To Know

 Similarly, the “public disclosure bar” prevents an individual from filing a qui tam suit involving allegations that have already been disclosed to the public (e.g., in the news) or the government (e.g., in a federal court proceeding of which the government is a party, in a government investigation, in a congressional report, etc.).

-If you think that you have a claim under the False Claims Act, contact an experienced attorney from Miller Law Group for a free consultation as soon as possible.
+If you have information of False Claims Act violations and want to bring a claim, contact an experienced attorney from Miller Law Group for a free consultation as soon as possible.